darrenmothersele/darrenmothersele.github.io/_posts/2014-02-20-drupal-security.md

 exploit that could theoretically grant him access to all private repositories on GitHub.

-Egor reported the vulnerabilities under [GitHub's bounty programme](https://bounty.github.com/), and they were fixed before details were released.
+Egor reported the vulnerabilities under [GitHub's bounty programme](https://bounty.github.com/), so they could be fixed before details were released.
 He was awarded a bounty of $4000 USD for his work.

 ###The cost of (in)security